shadowman357/RoboRecom/README.md

 --- ASM changes and custom code to alter the mechanics of the game

 This project has been challenging, and a blast to work on.
 An incredible amount of thanks goes out to MissWitchy, a family member and #1 collaborator.
-At this point I'm trying to decide between looking for more testing volunteers, or just releasing the game.
-If anyone is interested in testing, let me know!

 Apply IPS patch to a headered ROM such as Robotrek (USA).sfc or .smc.
 File size: 1,572,864 bytes